BarbyKelly/project-5/README.md

 **Other Features**
 - Live classes with Site Visitors, creating Art, discussing techniques, sharing ideas
 - 'How To...?' page to include videos related to Photos, Photography, Art lessons by kids
-- Admin: System would suggest a new unique SKU, based on existing products, when Admin is adding a new product
+- Admin: System would suggest a new unique SKU, based on existing products, when admin is adding a new product
 - Admin: option to update prices in bulk for similar products
 - 'About' app added to share details about creators, optionally painted images of each creator.